This guide will take you through the steps required to update your Humio® cluster to a newer version.

-WARNING: If a version is marked as having data migrations you will need to update all nodes at the same time, else you might corrupt the cluster’s metadata!
+WARNING: If a version is marked as having data migrations, you will need to update all nodes at the same time, else you might corrupt the cluster’s metadata!
 This means taking all nodes offline while updating.
-Hopefully all clients are configured with data retransmission, e.g. using FileBeat or similar, so you should not see any data loss.
+Hopefully all clients are configured with data retransmission, using FileBeat or something similar, so you should not see any data loss.

-Upgrading Humio is a matter of stopping the old running version and starting the new version, on top of the same data directories, and with the same configuration, in most cases.
-Some releases have instructions in their release notes on required steps to upgrade, but most releases should just run on top of the previous one.
+Updating Humio is a matter of stopping the old running version and starting the new version, on top of the same data directories, and with the same configuration, in most cases.
+Some releases have instructions in their release notes on required steps to update, but most releases should just run on top of the previous one.

 We recommend that you make a backup copy of the file